Yale University is a world-class academic institution located in New Haven, Connecticut.

 General Advice for the Yale Supplemental Essays

-Yale accepts three types of application, which they review with no discrimination or biases.
+Yale accepts three types of applications, which they review with no discrimination or biases.

 - If you would like to streamline your application process and financial is not a huge concern for you, then use the Common application, because more colleges and universities accept this application than the Coalition.